How to Make a Death Benefit Claim: A Step-by-Step Guide

 Contact the Employer or ATO

-They should contact their employer or the Australian Taxation Office (ATO) to find their superannuation funds.
-All Australian companies must contribute to their employees’ superannuation accounts so they will be aware of their active accounts.
+They should contact their employer or the Australian Taxation Office (ATO) to locate their superannuation funds.
+All Australian companies are required to contribute to their employees’ superannuation accounts, so employees will be aware of their active accounts.

 Check Financial Records

-The departed’s financial records and personal documents, like bank statements or tax returns, will also identify additional superannuation accounts.
-They may have arrangements with multiple funds, especially if they changed jobs or had voluntary contributions.
+The departed’s financial records and personal documents, such as bank statements or tax returns, will also help identify additional superannuation accounts.
+They may have arrangements with multiple funds, especially if they changed jobs or made voluntary contributions.

 Aussie Injury Lawyers’ Free Claim Investigation